GraphQL-Training/lightweight-graphql-react/slides.md

 The above query has a few simple (nested) fields; this structure is called a **selection set** and tells GraphQL what we want returned.

+???

+Let's have a look at the anatomy of a GraphQL query.

+So here is the graph your query from the previous slides.
+It has a few simple (nested) fields...

+??

+We omitted all the optional parts of the query above, so lets introduce some of those back in.

 ---
 class: has-code